jeremyfprice/w200/presentations/w200-presentation-week1_2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GEmuEWjHr5c" frameborder="0" allowfullscreen></iframe>

-# Enduring Understandings: Goals for the Course
+# Enduring Understandings:<br />Goals for the Course

 ## Overarching
 Technology can serve as a resource to connect with other teachers to grow, learn, and participate in a community of educators engaged in good and just teaching.